robertlyson/RelevantSearch/PITCHME.md

 ---

-# 3/6
+# 3/3

-elasticseatch clients - in our case that will be NEST
+elasticseatch clients - in our case that will be NEST, but there are others:
+Java, PHP, Python, Ruby, Erlang, Haskell ..

 ---

+## NEST

-# 4/6
+# 1/3

-Client init:
+First things, first - client init:
 ```csharp
 var uri = new Uri("http://localhost:9200");
 var settings = new ConnectionSettings(uri);